Unstable Enchantment is one of Minecraft’s coolest and deadliest enchantments, giving you explosive abilities.

 4 Diamonds Blocks

-Once we get all of the items mentioned above, our next stop should be the crafting menu.
-Here is everything you need to do in the crafting menu to craft an enchantment table:
+Once we have all the items mentioned above, our next stop should be the crafting menu.

 Press the “E” key on your keyboard to open the crafting menu.